ablab/spades/assembler/src/projects/spaligner/README.md

 **Example 3**<br/>

-Sometimes sequence alignment on the graph can be represented as several non-overlapping subpaths (if there is no alignment with appropriate score between two consecutive bwa hits). <br/>
+Sometimes sequence alignment on the graph can be represented as several non-overlapping subpaths (if there is no alignment with appropriate score between two consecutive bwa anchors). <br/>
 So, there can be several unconnected alignments of sequence onto assembly graph and several start positions, end positions, paths etc.:

 ```